Security is a process, not a product

 This happens if a businesses employees share common interests and experiences.
 To take it further, you should include an organisational culture that is characteristic of your integrity to encourage development.
 Every employee thrives when realistic targets are set, give them that opportunity; allow them to champion their outputs and seek reward for it.
 Let them show they have leadership traits that offers value to you and the wider business.

-At Valeré Partners, we are very fortunate to work with a number of highly experienced business leaders and Coaches throughout our previous journey within the Special Forces and the wider Senior commercial community.
+At Valeré Partners, we are very fortunate to work with a number of highly experienced business leaders and Coaches throughout our previous journey within the Special Forces and the wider Senior risk management commercial community.
 To that end when required, we can rely on their industry specific expertise to support in the tasks we are presented, particularly Product Value Creation.
 We have specific partners who bring expertise in Strategic Financial planning, Operational Innovation, Marketing, HR, Regulatory, leading in Power & Risk management sectors, Oil & Gas, Logistics, Senior management Coaching, Operation output evaluation, Business mentoring, Supply chain development, people management and much more.

-We are not commercially positioning Valeré Partners as a business with a significant number of partners etc. to create the impression of a large managerial service offering.
+We are not, however, commercially positioning Valeré Partners as a business with a significant number of partners etc. to create the impression of a large managerial service offering.
 It would though, be remiss of us not to mention the subject matter experts we have to support us, as and when required.